Samburu people: Religion

 Samburu religion traditionally focuses on their multi-faceted divinity (Nkai).
 Nkai (a feminine noun), plays an active role in the lives of contemporary Samburu.
 It is not uncommon for children and young people, especially women, to report visions of Nkai.
 Some of these children prophesy for some period of time and a few gain a reputation for prophecy throughout their lives.
 Besides these spontaneous prophets, Samburu have ritual diviners, or shamans, called 'loibonok' who divine the causes of individual illnesses and misfortune, and guide warriors.

 Samburu believe that Nkai is the source of all protection from the hazards of their existence.
 But Nkai also inflicts punishment if an elder curses a junior for some show of disrespect.
 The elder’s anger is seen as an appeal to Nkai, and it is Nkai who decides if the curse is justified.
 Faced with misfortune and following some show of disrespect towards an older man, the victim should approach his senior and offer reparation in return for his blessing.
 This calms the elder's anger and restores Nkai’s protection.
 It is, however, uncommon for an elder to curse a junior.
 Curses are reserved for cases of extreme disrespect.

-Many Samburu are Christian believers in Jesus Christ.
-Many of the Christian pastors in Samburu reside around the central town of Wamba.
-Many of the pastors in this area fluently speak English, Swahili, and Samburu.
-As the pastors walk out from the town to the “manyattas” (this refers to their small huts and the circular thorn boundaries that surround them), there they visit the churches they have planted among the people.
-When asked when they have church services, they simply reply, “When the pastor comes out, we have worship.”